ankitlochantiwary/MOVIES-RECOMMENDER/README.md

 You can also try implementing jupyter files in Jupyter notebook.
 It's always better to explore the project yourself.

-NOTE : You will have to download libraries like numpy, pandas etc..
-If you haven't yet!
+NOTE : You will have to download libraries like numpy, pandas, streamlit etc..
+If you haven't already!